World Games merch showcases iconic Birmingham symbols

 BIRMINGHAM, Ala.
-(WIAT) — Many are grabbing some World Games merch to remember the historic sports event in Birmingham before it ends on Sunday.
+(WIAT) — Many are grabbing some World Games merchandise to remember the historic sports event in Birmingham before it ends on Sunday.

 Event services Vice President Rick Edwards said there are some special keepsakes that offer a taste of Birmingham.